2025 -2026 Foundations Certificate Program Curriculum and Class Summary

 COURSE DESCRIPTION

-We will meet the two founders of Depth Psychology: Sigmund Freud and C. G. Jung.
-We will begin with brief biological sketches with special attention to how each of them, as wounded healers, discovered the presence and importance of the unconscious realm of the psyche.
-Then we will explore how they differed in their understanding of the unconscious, dream interpretation, and the psychology of religion.
-Participants will learn how Freud and Jung’s psychology of the unconscious arose out of their personal and professional lives, how they differed in their interpretation of dreams, and how they differed in their understanding of the psychology of religion.
+This class will focus on the two founders of Depth Psychology: Sigmund Freud and C. G. Jung.
+We will begin with brief biological sketches with special attention to cultural/religious differences and how each of them, as wounded healers, discovered the presence and importance of the unconscious realm of psyche.
+Then we will briefly explore how they differed in their understanding of the unconscious and dream interpretation with more attention given to their different approaches to psychology of religion and religious experience, exploring their basic differences as grounded in the distinction between classical and contemporary physics.

 SUGGESTED READING